Jürgen Klinsmann returns to Louis II

 World Champion in 1990, followed by a 1996 European Champion with Germany (their first post-reunification title), Jürgen Klinsmann later became a coach after a career of 17 seasons as a player.
 Appointed coach of the Mannschaft in 2004, Klinsmann managed Bayern Munich in the 2008-2009 season, before the native of Göppingen crossed the Atlantic to become US coach from 2011 to 2016.

-Since Jürgen Klinsmann had been asked by the LFP to present the Coupe de la Ligue trophy in Bordeaux on the occasion of the PSG – AS Monaco final on March 31, 2018, he never had the opportunity to return to the Stade Louis-II since his departure for England and Tottenham in 1994.
-Upon this return, the German legend did not leave empty-handed, since the Vice President of AS Monaco, Oleg Petrov, gave him a jersey with his name and number 7.
+Since Jürgen Klinsmann had been asked by the LFP to present the Trophy League Cup in Bordeaux on the occasion of the PSG – AS Monaco final on March 31, 2018, he never had the opportunity to return to the Stade Louis-II since his departure for England and Tottenham in 1994.
+On this return, the German legend did not leave empty-handed, as the Vice President of AS Monaco, Oleg Petrov, gave him a jersey with his name and number 7.

 🏆🇩🇪 Jürgen Klinsmann, légende de l'AS Monaco, présentera le trophée de la Coupe de la Ligue lors de la cérémonie d'avant-match de la finale, samedi à Bordeaux !😍Ses stats en Ligue 1 Conforama : 2⃣9⃣ ⚽️ en 6⃣5⃣ matchs !

 Publiée par AS MONACO sur Mercredi 28 mars 2018